python/cpython/Doc/library/archiving.rst

 ******************************

-The modules described in this chapter support data compression with the zlib, gzip, and bzip2 algorithms, and  the creation of ZIP- and tar-format archives.
+The modules described in this chapter support data compression with the zlib, gzip, bzip2 and lzma algorithms, and the creation of ZIP- and tar-format archives.

 .. toctree::